drdarshan/CppSparse/README.rst

 with tackling all the exercises.
-Unfortunately, this has been a rather painstaking process and progress was glacially slow until 2011 when I resolved to finally dedicate a part of my weekends to understand sparse solvers and matrix reordering routines and understand better the graph theoretical foundations of sparse linear solvers.
+Unfortunately, this has been a rather painstaking process and progress was glacially slow until 2011 when I resolved to finally dedicate a part of my weekends to understand sparse solvers, matrix reordering algorithms and the graph theoretical foundations of sparse linear solvers.

 *CppSparse* has been the result of my work so far.
 It is a sparse matrix library based on the algorithms and exercises in Tim Davis' book.
 It